 Art at Bayer

-Bayer has been committed to the fine arts for more than 100 years.
-Today the company has a comprehensive collection of paintings, drawings, prints and sculptures from the 20th and 21st centuries.
+Bayer has been committed to the visual arts for more than 100 years.
+Today, the company owns an extensive assortment of paintings, drawings, prints and sculptures from the 20th and 21st centuries.

 The collection was started by Dr. Carl Duisberg, the company’s first Chairman of the Board of Management.
 He felt it was important to introduce visual arts into the world of work.
 As early as 1912, he had a collection of “colorful lithographs” put together to decorate work and break rooms at the Leverkusen plant.
 The idea of “Art in the workplace” was born!

 Art of the 20th centuries